Colonial Cultural Conditioning Using Soft Power

 The reduction of the North American Indian population from an estimated 12 million in 1500 to barely 237,000 in 1900 represents genocide

 As a boy I also hated Native American Indians in those old cowboy movies, they were the enemy, savages to be wiped out.
 Pesky redskin savages trying to kill good white people who just wanted to live.
 I was made to believe that those White people had a God giving right to native land.
 Playing Cowboys and Indians as a boy, I never wanted to be the Native Indians.
 That role was reserved to boys lower down on the pecking order, as a price for friendship and a chance to play.
 I found nothing wrong with John Wayne saying the only good Indian/Injun was a dead Indian.
-In fact I thought it was a cool badass thing to say about savages whose life I clearly saw no value in.
-Such was the power of British colonialism.
+In fact, I thought it was a cool badass thing to say about savages whose life I clearly saw no value in.
+Such was the power of British colonialism on the minds of the colonized and subjugated.

 So young, so stupid, so ignorant and naïve was I, but at that time in our history, we were subjugated to believe that we were the lucky ones for being enslaved and should thank the British for enslaving us and making us civilized.
-I was a product of my society, student of an education system created by the British, designed for conditioning, pacification and subjugation, to create obedient worker drones.
+I was a product of my society, student of an education system created by the British, designed for conditioning, pacification and subjugation, to create obedient worker drones for the Empire.

 The forgotten concentration camps in South Africa where the British sent black people during the Boer War.